 Nominating and corporate governance committee.
 Our nominating and corporate governance committee will initially consist of three directors, namely, , and .
-Each of those three directors satisfies the "independence" requirements under Rule 5605(a)(2) of the Listing Rules of the Nasdaq Stock Market and meets the independence standards under Rule 10A-3 under the Exchange Act.
+Each of those three directors satisfies the "independence" requirements under [Rule 5605(a)(2) of the Listing Rules of the NASDAQ Stock

+Market/Section 303A of the Corporate Governance Rules of the New York Stock Exchange] and meets the independence standards under Rule 10A-3 under the Exchange Act.
 The compensation committee assists the board of directors in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our executive officers may not be present at any committee meeting during which their compensation is deliberated upon.
 The compensation committee is responsible for, among other things:

-- identifying and recommending nominees for election by the shareholders or appointment by the board of directors; - reviewing annually with the board of directors about its current composition with regards to characteristics such as independence, age, skills, experience, diversity and availability of service to us; - advising the board of directors on the frequency and structure of board meetings and monitoring the functioning of the committees of the board; and - advising the board periodically with regards to significant developments in the law and practice of corporate governance as well as monitoring our compliance with applicable laws and regulations, and making recommendations to the board on all matters of corporate governance and on any remedial action to be taken.
+- identifying and recommending nominees for election by the shareholders or appointment by the board of directors; - reviewing annually with the board of directors about its current composition with regards to characteristics such as independence, age, skills, experience, diversity and availability of service to us: - advising the board of directors on the frequency and structure of board meetings and monitoring the functioning of the committees of the board; and - advising the board periodically with regards to significant developments in the law and practice of corporate governance as well as monitoring our compliance with applicable laws and regulations, and making recommendations to the board on all matters of corporate governance and on any remedial action to be taken.